Come see if Thailand is actually right for you.

 The Bangkok Scouting Trip

-Before arrival, you fill out a short questionnaire — budget, health situation, priorities, what's keeping you up at night about this move.
-The five days are built around those answers.
-Every scout covers similar ground.
-No two are exactly alike.
+Before arrival, you fill out a short questionnaire.
+Budget, health situation, priorities, what's keeping you up at night about this move.
+The days are built around those answers.
+Every scout covers similar ground, but no two are exactly alike.
+That's why the questionnaire comes first.

 Get Started